CreateaFreeWebsite with Responsive Design Tutorials

 The biggest request we got after people finished the original tutorial was how to add a drop down menu.

 We'll do 2 things in this exercise.
 First we'll show you how to make it.
-Then, we'll show you how to make it Mobile friendly.
+Then, we'll show you how to make it Mobile Ready and Responsive.

 Phase 2 - Exercise #2